EnrightLab/Courses-and-Practicals/WTAC_Transcriptomics_2018/Nanopore_dRNA_Seq/igv_drna_seq.md

 To launch IGV use the following Link to launch Java with 2Gb Memory
  - [http://data.broadinstitute.org/igv/projects/2.4/igv24_lm.jnlp](http://data.broadinstitute.org/igv/projects/2.4/igv24_lm.jnlp)

+On a Macintosh or Windows, you may have to play with Java security settings to get it to launch correctly, or you can download a local version.

 ## Reference Genome

 As reads are mapped to a known reference: